Alumni Journeys

 Phyllis Berger

-Phyllis Berger is a practicing fine arts photographer who supervises the photography program in the Homewood Art Workshops and is a full-time instructor in the Krieger School of Arts and Sciences.
+Phyllis Berger is a practicing fine arts photographer who supervises the photography program for The Center for Visual Arts in the School of Arts and Sciences.
+She currently teaches in the Master of Liberal Arts programs.

 Bill Blair